 Indices are unmanaged.
 An investor cannot invest directly in an index.
 They are shown for illustrative purposes only, and do not represent the performance of any specific investment.
 Index returns do not include any expenses, fees or sales charges, which would lower performance.

-The S&P 500® Index is a large-cap market index that measures the performance of a representative sample of 500 leading companies in leading industries in the U.S.
+The S&P 500® Index is a large-cap market index that measures the performance of a representative sample of 500 leading companies in leading industries in the US.

 The Bloomberg US Aggregate Bond Index is a broad-based flagship benchmark that measures the investment grade, USD-denominated, fixed-rate taxable bond market.
 The index includes Treasuries, government-related and corporate securities, mortgage-backed securities, asset-backed securities, and corporate

-Russell 1000® Growth Index is designed to track those securities within the broader Russell 1000 Index that FTSE Russell has determined exhibit growth characteristics.
 Russell Investment Group is the source and owner of the trademarks, service marks and copyrights related to the Russell Indexes.
 Russell® is a trademark of Russell Investment Group.

 The MSCI ACWI ex USA Index captures large and mid cap representation across 22 of 23 Developed Markets countries (excluding the US) and 23 Emerging Markets countries.
 With 1,843 constituents, the index covers approximately 85% of the global equity opportunity set outside the US.